A directory of CS staff -- bios and photos

 Senior Advisor, Business Partnerships (Seattle)

 Ross brings more than 30 years of experience working on public policy and environmental issues.
 He was a partner at Preston Gates & Ellis (now K&L Gates) where he managed the environmental law practice and represented a wide range of public and private clients.
 He was recognized as a “Superlawyer” in the areas of Environmental, Transportation and Public law.
 He also served on the management team for an agency working to build urban mass transit.
 A Northwest native, Ross is a graduate of Pomona College and University of Washington School of Law.
-He is passionate about hiking, skiing, and traveling
+He is passionate about climbing, hiking, skiing, and anything outdoors.

 Database Associate (Olympia)